RedHatInsights/insights-sha-extractor/docs/implementation.md

 **NOTE**

-The `LastChecked` attribute is a timestamp containing the zone designator Z (aka "Zulu time" or more informally "Greenwich Mean Time")
+The `LastChecked` attribute is a timestamp containing the zone designator Z (aka "Zulu time" or more formally "Greenwich Mean Time")

 ---